dpes-neupane/transformer/README.md

 ### 6
 ![](plots/6.png)

-Training for 100 epochs.
+Training for 1000 epochs.
 Validation loss did not decrease.

 Summary of the hyperparameters:

 ![](plots/models.png)

+Here, 0 at the epsilon column is 10**-9 and "no" at the Pos Dropout means "NA" also "same" means it has the same value to the above cell.

 Not a very good example of attention: